Free quotients of fundamental groups of smooth quasi-projective varieties: Pencils on

 \section{Pencils on $\PP^2$}

-We will consider concrete examples of estimates of type of fibers pencils on surfaces for various choices of the types $\Delta$ of components of reducible curves $\D\subset V$.
-In many cases the bound $M(\Delta)$ can be made more explicit.
+In remaining two sections we will consider concrete examples of estimates of type of fibers of pencils on surfaces for various choices of the types $\Delta$ of components of reducible curves $\D\subset V$.
+In many cases the thresholds $M_1(V,\Delta), M_2(V,\Delta)$ can be made more explicit.
+In this section we consider the case $V=\PP^2$.